kunfa/mixedBayes/README.md

     install.packages("devtools")
     devtools::install_github("kunfa/mixedBayes")

-  - Released versions of roben are available on CRAN [(link)](https://cran.r-project.org/package=mixedBayes), and can be installed within R via
+  - Released versions of mixedBayes are available on CRAN [(link)](https://cran.r-project.org/package=mixedBayes), and can be installed within R via